jucacrispim/toxicbuild/docs/source/index.rst

 Edit the master.cfg file to your needs.
 Namely the PROJECT_NAME, TOXICBUILD_SOURCE, BRANCHES and POLLINTERVAL variables.

 Now you have to start buildbot master and buildbot slave.
-Execute these commands in your command line:
+Execute this command in your command line:

 .. code-block:: sh

-    $ buildbot start ~/toxicCI/master
-    $ buildslave start ~/toxicCI/slave
+    $ toxicbuild toxicstart ~/toxicCI/

 You have now your toxicbuild instance configured and ready to build your application.
 The only thing that is still missing is the config file for